frazier-at-cpcc/Prereq-Check/README.md

 - ✅ Analyzes student enrollment data against prerequisite requirements
 - ✅ Identifies students enrolled in courses without completing prerequisites
+- ✅ **Recognizes in-progress prerequisites** with 'N' or 'A' status and blank grades
+- ✅ **Smart concurrent enrollment detection** for same-semester prerequisites
 - ✅ Generates comprehensive violation reports
 - ✅ Exports detailed CSV reports for further analysis
 - ✅ Provides executive summary with violation statistics
 - ✅ Highlights students with multiple violations

+## Key Logic Features

+### Prerequisite Recognition
+The tool recognizes prerequisites as satisfied in the following scenarios:

+1. **Completed Prerequisites**: Courses taken in previous terms with verified grades
+2. **In-Progress Prerequisites**: Courses taken in previous terms or concurrently with:
+   - Current Status of 'N' (enrolled) or 'A' (active)
+   - Blank or empty Verified Grade field

+This ensures students are not flagged when they are legitimately taking prerequisites and follow-up courses in logical sequence (e.g., taking CSC-113 in Fall 2025 and CSC-114 in Spring 2026).

 ## Requirements